US Inequality Quiz

 19. At the end of 2009, what was the unemployment rate among American men aged twenty-five to fifty-four?

 -19.7 percent.
 This is the highest figure since the Bureau of Labor Statistics began tracking this data in 1948.
 America has always had unemployment rates far lower than other developed nations.
-But this historic advantage is coming to an end.
-(Huffington, 63.)
+(Huffington, 63)

 -The 2010 “Census Bureau data shows that one in two Americans currently falls into either the ‘low income’ category or is living in poverty.
 Low-income is defined as those earning between 100 and 199 percent of the poverty level.
 Adjusted for inflation, the earnings for the bottom 20 percent of families have dropped from $16,788 in 1979 to just under $15,000.
 Earnings for the next 20 percent have been stuck at $37,000….46.7 million Americans must now use food stamps in order to get a meal…Almost half of all U.S. children will be on food stamps during some part of their childhood.
 For black children, that number is 90 percent.” http://www.alternet.org/print/economy/9-economic-facts-will-make-your-head-spin